-Stockholders of record may enroll in that service at the time they vote their proxies via the Internet or at any time after the Annual Meeting and can read additional information about this option and request electronic delivery by going to www.computershare.com/investor.
+Stockholders of record may enroll in that service at the time they vote their proxies or at any time after the Annual Meeting and can read additional information about this option and request electronic delivery by going to www.computershare.com/investor.
 If you hold shares beneficially, please contact your broker to enroll for electronic proxy delivery.